-Recommended: If you’re hosted with WP Church Host, your website is backed up automatically daily.
+Recommended: If you’re hosted with SiteGround, your website is backed up automatically daily.
 You can also generate and download backups on demand (it’s a good idea to download a backup periodically just in case something ever happens to the host itself).
 Free website transfer is offered to new customers to make switching hosts easy.

 - VaultPress – A very good, automated backup service for $3.50/month as a part of Jetpack.
 Our favorite.

 You can do manual backups of WordPress as well.
 Read WordPress Backups on the WordPress Codex.
 Many web hosts provide general website backups as part of their service.
 See Best Backup WordPress Plugins According to 21 Pros for other options.